 Wisconsin OWI penalties are based on a wide variety of factors that include the number of offenses, your Blood Alcohol Content (BAC), whether injuries occurred, and a variety of other indices that can influence the severity of your charges.
-In Wisconsin your charges can range from a fine of up to $300 and 6 to 9 month driver’s license revocation for your first offence, unless your BAC is above .15 of you have a minor in the car at the time, in which case more extensive penalties may be leveled.
+In Wisconsin, your charges can range from a fine of up to $300 and 6 to 9-month driver’s license revocation for your first offense, unless your BAC is above .15 if you have a minor in the car at the time, in which case more extensive penalties may be leveled.
 Additional offenses will lead to increased penalties and potential jail or even prison time, and fines that increase based on your blood alcohol content.

 Most Common Minnesota DWI Penalties

 Minnesota DWI charges can carry tougher penalties in many instances than Wisconsin, but the many procedural intricacies still exist so it is even more important you have an experienced Duluth DWI attorney prepared to work on your behalf to ensure you receive the best possible outcome.

 - A 1st offense – Carries a 1st offense is a misdemeanor and carries up to 90 days in jail $1000 in fines and can lead to a suspended license for 90 days.
 In some circumstances, however, a 1st offense is a gross misdemeanor (test of .16 or higher, test refusal, minor in vehicle) and carries higher penalties and lengthier license revocation.

 - 2nd and 3rd offense within 10 years – Up to 1 year in jail and/or $3000 in fines.

 - 4th offense in 10 years – This is a felony offense which carries up to 7 years in prison and/or $14,000 in fines.